evgenyneu/moa/README.md

 ### Clearing HTTP session

 The following method calls `finishTasksAndInvalidate` on the current NSURLSession object.
-A new session object will be created for future downloads.
+A new session object will be created for future image downloads.

 ```Swift
 MoaHttpSession.clearSession()